Alethic (Conceptual) Modalities

 • Epistemic modality:

-• It’s not possible McDougall won the election means that it is certain McDougall did not win the election, based on the evidence.
+• It’s not possible McDougall is in Alaska, based on the evidence, means that it is certain McDougall is not in Alaska, based on the evidence, e.g. because he’s here with me in Texas.

-My concern is with the conceptual modalities: necessary truth, contingent truth, contingent falsehood, necessary falsehood, logical entailment, logical equivalence, logical incompatibility, and logical contradictories.
+The concern of this page is with the alethic modalities: necessary truth, contingent truth, contingent falsehood, necessary falsehood, logical entailment, logical equivalence, logical incompatibility, and logical contradictories.

 • Principles

-• A person is morally responsible for an action only if they could have avoided doing it.
+• A person is morally responsible for something they’ve done only if they could have avoided doing it.

 • Conceptual Analysis

-• Conceptual Analysis is the analysis of a concept into its conceptual components.
-Perhaps the most famous example is the analysis of knowledge.
+• Conceptual analysis is the analysis of a concept into its conceptual components, for example, the analysis of knowledge as justified true belief:

 • Family Connections